MaintainJ

 If the wizards that come with MaintainJ do not work for your application, you can still generate the trace files using the procedure below.

-There are 4 steps to instrument your application and generate the trace files.
-The first three steps will instrument the application.
+There are 3 steps to instrument your application and generate the trace files.
+The first two steps will instrument the application.
 The last step will set the start and end points of the use case and will write the call trace to a file.

 <aspectj>